VCE Study Scores Explained

 What is a good study score?

 Because 30 is the average, anything above 30 is above the middle of the state for that subject.
 A score in the 40s is roughly the top 9% and is what high ATARs are built on.
+Predict your own study score from your class rank with our free calculator.
 But remember a study score is then scaled – so the same number can contribute differently to your ATAR depending on the subject.
 See how scaling works.

 Study score vs ATAR